GauravSamanta/GauravSamanta/README.md

 Apart from coding, I'm an avid gamer and love playing games in my free time.
 I'm also interested in AI/ML and am always exploring ways to incorporate them into my projects.

 ## Skills
 I possess a strong foundation in C++ programming and problem-solving, as well as experience in Python programming.
-Additionally, I have experience in game development and am constantly learning new techniques to enhance my skills.
+Additionally, I have experience in game development and and web development.

 ## Projects
 Here are a few notable projects I've worked on: